How we raise puppies

 Weeks 6-8

 We continue to stimulate the pups with new objects and experiences.
-Here, some 6 week old pups explore the ball pit.
+Here, some 6 week old pups have great fun with the ball pit.
+The ball pit gets punctured pretty quickly, but it’s worth it!

 Weeks 6-8

 We go out at least weekly with the pups to pubs or cafés.
-Pups do not go down on the ground, but are able to take in a lot from our laps.
+Pups do not go down on the ground, but are able to watch from our laps.
+Sometimes we wear silly clothes, like this hat - to throw in some extra socialisation!

 We take a couple of short car trips at 6-8 weeks, usually with a couple of pups at a time.
 This allows pups to experience riding in a car and the sensation of movement as well as being crated.